World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Experiments and Results

-\textbf{Zero-Shot Real Robot Transfer Results.} We evaluate the zero-shot grasping performance of \ours when deployed on a real world Franka arm with Allegro gripper, similar to that in the simulation~(see \Cref{tab:robot_experiments}).
-Without any finetuning on real robot data, \ours achieves $10$ successes out of $12$ trials ($\approx 83\%$ success rate), highlighting the effectiveness of planning with a world model (see planned trajectory example in \Cref{fig:real_robot_planning}).
-By avoiding the need to train networks to directly predict actions, our approach demonstrates superior generalization capabilities.
-In contrast, Diffusion Policy, trained solely on exploratory data in simulation fails to succeed in the real-world grasping task, underscoring the advantage of world models over direct policy learning methods in handling dataset quality and sim-to-real domain gaps.
+\textbf{Zero-Shot Real Robot Transfer Results.} We evaluate the zero-shot grasping performance of \ours when deployed on a real-world Franka arm with Allegro gripper, similar to that in the simulation~(see \Cref{tab:robot_experiments}).
+Without any finetuning on real robot data, \ours achieves $10$ successes out of $12$ trials ($\approx 83\%$ success rate), highlighting the planning benefits with a world model (planned trajectory example in \Cref{fig:real_robot_planning}).
+By planning in latent space rather than directly predicting actions, \ours shows strong generalization.
+In contrast, Diffusion Policy trained on exploratory simulation data fails on the real task, highlighting the robustness of world models in handling dataset quality and sim-to-real gaps.